Innovation Capstone - Department of Defense Management

-Integrated Capstone Project teams will work with the problem “owner” to develop a strategy that leads to a proposed solution that can be transitioned into current or future programs of record and subsequent user adoption.
+Integrated Capstone Project teams work with problem owners to develop both solutions and the strategies needed to transition those solutions into current or future programs of record and subsequent user adoption.

 Change in Pedagogy